pwncollege/exec-suid/README.md

 This will install the latest version of `exec-suid` to `/usr/bin/exec-suid`, and mark it as suid-root.
 This program is designed to be run as root, and will not work properly if it is not.

-> :warning: **Warning**
->
-> Programs that are suid-root are inherently **dangerous**.
-> This program is no exception.
-> It is your responsibility to ensure that this program is secure and does not contain any vulnerabilities that will weaken your system's security.
-> If you are not comfortable with this, do not install this program.

 ## Docker